Marshall10232002/5DOF_Self-Landing_Rocket/README.md

-# 🚀 Advanced Controller Design: Gain-Scheduled LQR for a Self-Landing Rocket
+# 🚀 Gain-Scheduled LQR for a Self-Landing Rocket

 This project implements a control strategy for a self-landing rocket using a **Gain-Scheduled Linear Quadratic Regulator (LQR)** and a **Disturbance Observer (DOB)**.
 The system is tested under challenging conditions such as mass variation and wind disturbances.